DaFnnn/AdapCard/README.md

 ## Reproduce Results on IMDB Dataset

-Download the [JOB dataset](http://homepages.cwi.nl/~boncz/job/imdb.tgz).
+Download the IMDB dataset.
 Unzip csv files to ./imdb-benchmark.

 Generate hdf files from csvs.